Peanut Butter Banana Protein Pancakes with Cottage Cheese

 Here is everything you need to make easy banana pancakes and peanut butter sauce:

-Eggs: Use flax eggs (1 tablespoon ground flaxseed + 3 tablespoons water per egg) for a vegan option.
+• Vegan: Use flax eggs (1 tablespoon ground flaxseed + 3 tablespoons water per egg).
+The pancakes will be a bit softer and less fluffy, but still hold together well.

 Stack of peanut butter banana pancakes on a plate.

-How to Make My Peanut Butter Banana Pancakes Recipe
+How to Make My Peanut Butter Banana Protein Pancakes

 Here are easy, detailed, step-by-step instructions for making my easy oat pancakes.
 The instructions are also repeated in the recipe card at the bottom of this blog post.